reymon359/how-to-live/advices/Connect with others/index.md

 Open your mind to meet new people that can offer you new points of view and experiences.

-We born and die alone, and we need to learn to be alone.
-However, as humans we like social interaction and crave for it.
-Is in our nature.
-Connecting with other people and stablishing communities make us grow.
+We are born and die alone, and we need to learn to be alone.
+However, as humans, we like social interaction, and it is in our nature to look for it.
+Connecting with other people and establishing communities make us grow.

+Travel to new places to meet new people.

 ## Quotes